 The Art Therapy Program at Seton Hill University offers transformative educational opportunities for students to become clinically competent, artistically grounded, and dually trained art therapists/counselors.
 Art Therapy program graduates think and act critically, creatively, and ethically, as compassionate and responsible practitioners who care for the whole person and are committed to transforming the world.

 How long does it take to complete the program?

 Students can complete the program on either a full-time or part-time basis.
-Full-time students complete the program in 7 semesters, taking 9 credits (3 classes) each term.
-Part-time students typically take 11 semesters or less to complete the program.
+Full-time students complete the program in 8 semesters, taking 9 credits (3 classes) most terms.
+Part-time students typically take either 9, 10 or 11 semesters to complete the program.
 (To be eligible for student loans you must take a minimum of 5 credits, or 2 classes, each term.)
 Semester Course Sequence Options (PDF).

 Is completing the program feasible for a person who works?

 Yes.
-Seton Hill’s art therapy graduate program is a 60-credit program, in line with most mental health graduate training.
-It takes at least 3 years/7 semesters to complete so that you can maintain flexible work or family responsibilities while completing your studies.
+Seton Hill’s art therapy graduate program is a 63-credit program, in line with most mental health graduate training.
+It takes at least 3 years (8 semesters) to complete so that you can maintain flexible work or family responsibilities while completing your studies.

-The class schedule is set up to allow students to work so students on the 7 semester plan are able to come to campus just two nights a week for the first four semesters, three nights for the fifth, then enter their Internship year.
-Most students work part-time while completing the program, though some work full-time until the Internship year.
+The class schedule is set up to allow students to work so students on the 8 semester plan are able to come to campus just two nights a week for the first four semesters, three nights for the fifth, then enter their internship year.
+Most students work part-time while completing the program, though some work full-time until the internship year.

 What time of the day are classes held?

 Most courses are held during the evening hours although a few are offered during traditional work hours.
 Please see the Semester Course Sequence Options (PDF) for the typical times classes are held.

 Can I start the program in the spring or summer semesters, or just fall?